In legal filing, Daniel Snyder seeks to connect Bruce Allen to defamation effort

 “Notably, despite [Allen’s] prominent position and hands-on role in running the Team during the time period discussed in many of these negative articles, [Allen] name rarely, if ever, was mentioned in these articles — and was completely absent from the Defamatory Articles at issues in the Indian Action,” the filing states.
 “This glaring omission raises further questions about [Allen’s] possible role in and/or knowledge of the creation, solicitation, drafting and publication of the Defamatory Articles.”

-Snyder has used this legal strategy — asking federal courts to force former employees and others he suspects of conspiring to defame him — eight times since August 2020.
+Snyder has used this legal strategy — asking federal courts to force action from former employees and others he suspects of conspiring to defame him — eight times since August 2020.
 His previous targets have included two former executive assistants, the wife of former Washington general manager Scot McCloughan and a Colorado-based agent.